 Jewish education opportunities are available to students of all ages.
 There are five Jewish preschool programs: Adath Jeshurun Preschool, Gan Torah Beverly Weisberg Preschool, Jewish Community Center Early Learning Center, Keneseth Israel Preschool, and The Temple Trager Early Childhood Education Center.
 Louisville Beit Sefer Yachad (LBSY) and The Temple Religious School offer after school and weekend Hebrew and Jewish education curricula.

 For high school students, all five congregations collaborate to offer the High School of Jewish Studies.
-The Florence Melton Adult Mini-School provides Jewish text-based studies for adults.
+The Florence Melton School of Adult Jewish Learning provides Jewish text-based studies for adults.
 There are also a number of informal learning opportunities throughout the year.

 Louisville also has active chapters of Hadassah and National Council of Jewish Women (NCJW).
 Many of the synagogues also have active sisterhoods and men’s clubs.
 For young adults, the Federation’s YAD (Young Adult Division) offers a variety of social events for young adults and young families.